 BSN 110A Financial Accounting I (4)

 or

 BSN 152A Fundamentals of Bookkeeping I (4)

-NOTE: Student must choose to take either (4 units):

-'''
+Entrepreneurship (4)

 BSN 111 Computerized Accounting (4)

+BSN 210

 BSN 155A QuickBooks I (2) and

 BSN 155B QuickBooks II (2)

-'''

 The certificate in Commercial Music is designed to provide a core of historical, conceptual and technical experiences that will prepare a developing musician for career opportunities in the field of Commercial Music.
 Included in the LTCC Certificate of Achievement is an Avid Pro Tools® User Certificate.
 Pro Tools® is the de facto professional standard in audio recording technology.
 Typical career paths may include recording engineer, live sound reinforcement, music and post production audio, digital media/internet audio, and performing and/or recording artist.